 ABOUT BLOW UP

 From its origins at The Laurel Tree, Camden Town (1993-1996), to Soho venues the Wag Club (1996-2001), the Metro Club (2002-2009) and through various London venues since.
-Blow Up is currently to be found on weekly Friday nights, at the St Moritz Club, Wardour St Soho.
-Making Blow Up now one of the longest running club nights in London.
+Blow Up hosted a weekly Friday night at the St Moritz Club, Wardour St Soho (2015-2020) until the nightlife lockdown.
+On 29th July 2022 Blow Up announced a three-night monthly residency at Vout O Reenee’s London.
+Blow Up is currently one of the longest running club nights in London.

 Blow Up has hosted events around the UK, Europe, USA, Russia and Japan, whilst the Blow Up club compilations (‘Blow Up A-Go-Go!’ and ‘Blow Up presents Exclusive Blend’) have increased the Blow Up impact worldwide.